cabouman/OpenMBIR-ParBeam/README.md

 ## INSTRUCTIONS:

-1) Compile the code-package:
-   To compile the code, cd into the src and type "make"
+1) To compile the code, cd into the src and type "make"

 2) Run demos:
    (a) For fast demo, run the scripts "Demo/2D/Demo_Fast.sh" or "Demo/3D/Demo_Fast.sh".